Rasters (rasterio)#

 There is a large number of specialized GIS functions and operators applicable to DEMs.
 These include, for example:

-• Topographic indices, such as slope and aspect
+• Topographic indices, such as Using the Miniconda command line or slope

 • Flow accumulation, contributing area, and basin/channel delineation